DW01/traktor-docs/engine/effects.md

 effect:reset()
 ```

 **Note:** Effects are primarily configured in the editor (emitters, forces, colors, sounds, timing, etc.).
-The Lua API provides playback control—starting, stopping, looping, and resetting effects—but not fine-grained control over individual particles or emission parameters.
+The Lua API provides playback control.
+Starting, stopping, looping, and resetting effects.
+But not fine-grained control over individual particles or emission parameters.

 ## Creating Effects in the Editor